egger/cronica/README.md

 To provide release notifications, the app takes advantage of local notifications to notify users about new episodes or a movie release.
 To keep notifications useful, there's a background task that updates item values with new information using TMDb API, if needed.

-Thanks to CloudKit and SwiftUI, Cronica also can run on Apple Watch, and the information will automatically sync.
+Thanks to CloudKit and SwiftUI, Cronica also can run on every Apple device, and the information will automatically sync.

+## Project Organization
+- Files related to Models, ViewModels, Network, Error, and Localization live inside the Shared folder.
+- The iOS and iPadOS apps are fully inside the Shared folder.
+- The tvOS app shares resources with Shared folder and it's unique UI elements lives only on CronicaTV folder.
+-
+-

 ##  Build information

-#### This project targets iOS 16, iPadOS 16, watchOS 9, macOS 13, and requires Xcode 14.
+#### This project targets iOS 16, iPadOS 16, watchOS 9, macOS 13, tvOS 16 and requires Xcode 14.

 To get started you'll need to:

 1. Get an API key to use TMDb API, you can get yours at their [website](https://www.themoviedb.org/documentation/api),  after that, go to Shared/Configuration/Key and replace the value of *tmdbApi* with your own key.
 2. You can remove TelemetryDeck service if you want to, I use it for the Feedback feature and sending signal when a catch occurs.

-If you any question, you can send me an email at <a href = "mailto: contact@alexandremadeira.dev"> contact@alexandremadeira.dev</a>, I'll try to answer as quick as I can.

-## Instalation
+## App Store

-Cronica is available in the [App Store](https://apple.co/38SXpVJ), you can also build it using its source-code.
+Cronica is available in the [App Store](https://apple.co/38SXpVJ).

 <p align="center">
     <a href="https://apple.co/38SXpVJ">
             <img src="https://tools-qr-production.s3.amazonaws.com/output/apple-toolbox/d15209c4e281948b35db08fcd41ac5f0/4ab4af64ddd50c272495eae4245f6a8e.png" alt="App Store QR Code" minWidth="250" minHeight="250" width="300" height="300">
     </a>
  </p>

+## TestFlight

+## Contact

+If you any question, you can send me an email at <a href = "mailto: contact@alexandremadeira.dev"> contact@alexandremadeira.dev</a>, I'll try to answer as quick as I can.<br>
+If you wish, you can follow me on Twitter: [_alexMadeira](https://twitter.com/_alexMadeira).